Portfolio Management

 26 / 45

-26) A "term" in a life insurance policy refers to:
+26) A "waiver of premium" rider on a life insurance policy means:

 27 / 45